AllenCellModeling/cyto-dl/docs/api.rst

 Using the API
 ============

-CytoDL can be imported as a Python package and used programatically with the `cyto_dl.api.CytoDLModel` class in addition to the command line interface.
+CytoDL can be imported as a Python package and used programmatically with the `cyto_dl.api.CytoDLModel` class in addition to the command line interface.
 We provide utilities for loading configuration files, training models, and making predictions.

 +++++++++++++++
 Loading Configs